mykeverest/Rainbow-Song/README.md

 Like other dope songs
 it wont just feel the same
 like the other like no other
-it feel so plesant and good
+it feel so pleasant and good